MiguelCastillo/Brackets-InteractiveLinter/README.md

 * Use JSLint instead of JSHint?
 Yes, it is possible.
 Although it requires manual intervention.
     - Open up the plugins directory in Interactive Linter
-    - Go into jshint/main.js, find "language: javascript" and rename to "language: disabled-javascript"
+    - Go into jshint/settings.json, find "language": "javascript" and change to "language": "disabled-javascript"
-    - Go into jslint/main.js, find "language: disabled-javascript" and rename to "language: javascript"
+    - Go into jslint/settings.json, find "language": "disabled-javascript" and change to "language": "javascript"
     - Reload Bracket and enjoy JSLint

 * Are .jshintrc supported?
-    - Yes, they are supported but in the context of a project.
+    - Yes, they are!

+* Can I configure default linter settings?
+    - Yes you can.
+You will need to file the default.json file located in each linter and replace its content with whatever settings you always want loaded.
+For example, if you want to set default settings for jshint, you will need to navigate to the extensions/user/interactive/plugins/jshint/default.json file and modify accordingly.
+These settings are mixin in with any other settings found by Interactive Linter.

+* Can I configure what linter settings file is loaded?
+   - Yes you can!
+You will need to find settings.json for the particular interactive linter plugin, and change the settingsPath.
+For example, if you want to configure Interactive Linter to load jshintrc.json instead of default .jshintrc, find the file extensions/user/interactive/plugins/jshint/default.json and modify the settingsPath to the jshintrc.json.

 Links